- CRISPR gene editing, which slices DNA to treat diseases, had its first-ever systemic delivery in a human body.

 CRISPR, or clustered regularly interspaced short palindromic repeats, effectively cuts genomes and slices DNA to treat genetic diseases.

-The latest breakthrough, the result of a trial between biotech company Regeneron and Boston-based startup Intellia Therapeutics, treated a rare disease after being given as an IV infusion.
+The latest development, the result of a trial between Intellia and biotech company Regeneron, treated a rare disease after being given as an IV infusion.
 Previously, other applications of the CRISPR technology had been limited to ex vivo therapy, or where cells are removed from the body for genetic manipulation in a laboratory and then reintroduced to the body.

-"It's largely because the technology comes at a moment when there's enormous demand for genome editing, as well as a lot of knowledge about genomes," Doudna said at the recent CNBC Global Evolve Summit in mid-June.
+"It's largely because the technology comes at a moment when there's enormous demand for genome editing, as well as a lot of knowledge about genomes," Doudna said.